 Myths about legal travel to Cuba by U.S. citizens seem to persist despite a year of remarkable progress in terms of political engagement and loosening of U.S. travel restrictions.
 You don’t have to fly through Mexico or Canada to legally visit Cuba!

 Cuban cigars and rum: Obama recently lifted import restrictions for the personal consumption of Cuban rum and cigars.
 U.S. citizens, authorized to travel to Cuba, may purchase alcohol and tobacco products while in Cuba for personal consumption while there.
-Travelers may return to the U.S. with up to $800 (the same amount as imported goods from any other country) worth of Cuban alcohol or tobacco or a combination of both.
+Travelers may return to the U.S. with up to $800 worth of Cuban alcohol or tobacco or a combination of both – and nor more than 100 cigars.
 Products purchased in Cuba may be in accompanied baggage.